xipki/xipki/README.md

   RSA keys which will be generated during the installation process, and the keys are saved in PKCS#12 keystore.

- * If you use the existing CA certificate and OCSP Responder certificate
+  - If you use the existing CA certificate and OCSP Responder certificate

-   1. Copy the CA certificate and the OCSP responder certificate to the directory `$XIPKI_HOME/xipki/setup/keycerts`.
+     - Copy the CA certificate and the OCSP responder certificate to the directory `$XIPKI_HOME/xipki/setup/keycerts`.

-   2. In case of the key and certificate are saved in PKCS#12 keystore file, copy the PKCS#12 files to the directory `$XIPKI_HOME/xipki/setup/keycerts`.
+     - In case of the key and certificate are saved in PKCS#12 keystore file, copy the PKCS#12 files to the directory `$XIPKI_HOME/xipki/setup/keycerts`.
       Note that the key and certificate must be under the same alias in keystore.

-   3. Adapt the CA configuration file `$XIPKI_HOME/xipki/setup/cacert-present-ca-conf.xml` and the client scripts in `$XIPKI_HOME/xipki/client-script`
+     - Adapt the CA configuration file `$XIPKI_HOME/xipki/setup/cacert-present-ca-conf.xml` and the client scripts in `$XIPKI_HOME/xipki/client-script`

- * If you use non-RSA keys (e.g. EC and DSA) or PKCS#11 device, adapt the CA configuration file `$XIPKI_HOME/xipki/setup/cacert-none-ca-conf.xml` and the client scripts in `$XIPKI_HOME/xipki/setup/cacert-none-setup.script`
+ - If you use non-RSA keys (e.g. EC and DSA) or PKCS#11 device, adapt the CA configuration file `$XIPKI_HOME/xipki/setup/cacert-none-ca-conf.xml` and the scripts in `$XIPKI_HOME/xipki/setup/cacert-none-setup.script`

 2. Start XiPKI